 The Department of Biology subscribes to and expects all students to be guided by the Statement of Ethics in the Hofstra Student Handbook.
 That means that "even the appearance of" cheating, data falsification or plagiarism will not be tolerated and is punishable by removal from the graduate program.
 The Department of Biology also requires the latest edition of A Student Handbook for Writing in Biology, by Karin Knisely for almost all classes.
 This is a good text to refer to if you are unfamiliar with the basics of writing a scientific manuscript.

 Generally, your research mentor will determine the format for your thesis.
 In most cases it should conform to the standards of your field for publication purposes.
 The only standard requirement for all students is the title page format.
 However, some basic standards are to double space your text, and use 1" margins all around (left, right, top, and bottom).
-Do not right, left, or center justify margins, and do not hyphenate words at the end of a line.
+Do not justify the text, and do not hyphenate words at the end of a line.

 A thesis typically has the following sections:

 - (REQUIRED) Title Page: the title page must follow the example.
 The title page is considered page 1 of the thesis but does not have a number on it.